Welcome to the Antiquities' Wellington Inn

-Guests may choose from nine guest rooms and two two-bedroom carriage house apartments.
+Guests may choose from 8 guest rooms in the mansion and two two-bedroom carriage house apartments.
 You’ll find period furnishings and private baths.
 (Carriage house guests may partake of breakfast for an additional fee.)

-Antiquities’ Wellington Inn has an elegant ballroom available for weddings, business retreats and special events.
+Antiquities’ Wellington Inn has an elegant ballroom for weddings, business retreats, and special events.

 Unique experiences at Antiquities' Wellington Inn